lakshay1455/5G_Telecom/README.md

 - MySQL has been used for Data Cleaning(other transformations are done on Power BI itlself) and data has been directly uploaded from MySQL

 #### Key Features
-- Advance DAX has been used including 'HASONEFILTER', 'SELECTEDVALUE', 'CALCULATE', variable creation etc.
+- Advance DAX has been used including 'SELECTCOLUMNS', 'TOPN', 'SUMMARIZE' etc
 - The feature of navigating across different visuals through buttons has been extensively used.